 RCA – What is it?

-If you were living in 1919, RCA would be the nickname of the Radio Corporation of America.
+If you regularly read this blog, you probably think of root cause analysis when you see RCA.
+However, if you were living in 1919, RCA would be the nickname of the Radio Corporation of America.
 That’s the year that the patent trust was formed by General Electric, Westinghouse, AT&T, and United Fruit Company.
 The new company (held by the trust) bought the rights to American Marconi at the behest of the US Navy.
 In 1932, an anti-trust suit forced RCA to become an independent corporation.

 What is RCA – Root Cause Analysis?